alamenai/ydkui/README.md

 Do you know why it's a mistake?
 Because you're limiting yourself from the beginning.
 Because you're seeing the App Design from Top-To-Down or Down-To-Top while the App Design is a **collection of features**.
 You're not building a house here using LEGO bricks!
 But you're building a car and you can start designing the engine or the wheels, right?

-Most of the folks try to _copy & paste_ from popular websites and apps, without knowing the Standards or the Design Decisions for each product.
+Most folks try to _copy & paste_ from popular websites and apps, without knowing the Standards or the Design Decisions for each product.
 This is the easiest way to find themselves _frustrated_, _limited_ and they figure out that they overthink only on _Generic Things_.

 They focus on the _shape_ of their app but not the _core features_, and they start asking frequently these questions :